Congratulations! You’ve decided to learn how to become a personal trainer.

 If you’re a bit confused by accreditation, you’re not alone.
 To become accredited, a program undergoes a review by an accrediting body, which is an organization that sets standards for certification programs—this means that the development, implementation, maintenance, and governance of the program meets the levels set out by the accrediting body.
 In short, if a program is accredited, it means that it’s been shown to meet the high standards set by a review organization.

-Both the NCCA and the DETC are rigorous and widely accepted and recognized accreditations, meaning the five programs listed here are essentially equivalent in this regard.
-The International Health, Racquet, and Sportsclub Association (an international organization that many health clubs belong to) has no preference on accrediting bodies, and recognizes both the NCCA and DETC.
+Both the NCCA and the DEAC are rigorous and widely accepted, and recognized accreditations, meaning the five programs listed here are essentially equivalent in this regard.
+The International Health, Racquet, and Sportsclub Association (an international organization that many health clubs belong to) has no preference for accrediting bodies, and recognizes both the NCCA and DEAC.

 Getting certified as a personal trainer is generally a semi-expensive proposition, but each organization offers bundles that will help you pay for the study materials and the test fee without breaking the bank.
 Becoming a personal trainer does require a significant investment of time and money, but once you get certified and start taking your own clients, you’ll realize that it was all worth it!

-ISSA makes pricing for study materials and the test very easy: you get it all for $499, making this one of the most affordable options.
+ISSA makes pricing for study materials and the test very easy: you get it all for $999.
+ISSA becomes the most valuable and affordable certificationwhen you consider the deals and bundles they offer for new people entering the world of fitness certification.
+These bundled certs also help cover the recertification need for credits and the fee.
 You get the main course text in hardcopy and online forms, the study guide and workbook, and everything else listed in the Study Materials section above.

-The study packages from NSCA range from $177 to $361 for members of the NSCA, and from $285 to $530 for non-members, making membership a big bonus if you’re planning on getting this certification.
-Depending on how you take the exam, you’re looking at between $235 (for the paper exam, if you’re a member) to $420 (for the online exam, non-member status).
+The study packages from NSCA range from $152 to $480 for members of the NSCA, and from $201 to $541 for non-members, making membership a big bonus if you plan on getting this certification.
+Depending on how you take the exam, you’re looking at between $300 (if you’re a member) to $435 (non-member status).
 Strangely, it’s cheaper to the take the paper exam.

-Our #1 Pick for Best Personal Trainer Certification Program
+The #1 Pick for the Best Personal Trainer Certification Program

 We’ve presented a lot of information above, and it can be tough to take it all in.
 To help you out, we’ve compared all of the above programs and come up with a recommendation.